lphan/ML-Practices/README.md

 ## INTRO:

 as a person who is passionate about Data Science, Machine Learning and Deep Learning so that I want to 'learn by doing' a framework layer in between many popular frameworks (Pandas, Numpy, Matplotlib, statsmodels, Tensorflow, Spark, etc.).
-Shortly, 'Starts' is a Wrapper package with the functions which are written with simple code by re-applying of many other data analysis frameworks.
+Shortly, 'Starts' is a Wrapper package with the functions which are written with simple reusable code by reuse many ready-made functions.

 - Person who want to learn by doing is able to have a first look into the data science picture  with little effort and overcome the raw-theories's barriers without having to go into technical detail.
 - Person who want to analyse data and get the result/ information asap, but do not have much time to deal with the complexity of many different frameworks.